canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 ![Terminal on open on the repository](./images/repo_terminal.png)

-To setup our shell project, we’re going to do two things, create the dockerfile and add a small program to show that our image has deployed to Kubernetes.
+To setup our shell project, you are going to do two things, create the dockerfile and add a small program to show that our image has deployed to Kubernetes.

 Let's start with the program: